polygon-io/go-app-ticker-wall/README.md

 - `SCREEN_WIDTH` Is the width of the GUI.
 Default: `1920`
 - `SCREEN_HEIGHT` Is the height of the GUI.
 Default: `300`
 - `SCREEN_INDEX` Is the index of the GUI.
 Eg: First screen `1` Second screen `2` and so on.
 Default: `1`

+# Prerequisites

+On linux it requires X11.
+So you will need: `libgl1-mesa-dev` and `xorg-dev` packages.

 # APIs